Irritable bowel syndrome: Fiber

+Magnesium supplementation has been explored as a potential treatment for people with IBS-C. Magnesium Salts such as magnesium oxide act as osmotic laxatives drawing water into the lumen and increasing stool frequency, seemingly to all owe for symptomatic relief in IBS-C.

+Observational studies have also found that magnesium deficiencies may be associated with gastrointestinal inflammation and altered gut microbiota.
+However evidence supporting magnesium supplementation specifically for IBS remains limited.
+Systematic reviews have noted a lack of high-quality randomized controlled trails evaluating magnesium efficacy in patients with bowel diseases.
+Additionally, while magnesium may improve constipation, its laxative effects may exacerbate symptoms in individuals with diarrhea-predominant IBS, IBS-D.

 Physical activity

 Physical activity can have beneficial effects on irritable bowel syndrome.
 In light of this, the latest British Society of Gastroenterology guidelines on the management of IBS have stated that all patients with IBS should be advised to take regular exercise (strong recommendation, weak certainty evidence), Physical activity could lead to a significant clinical benefit for symptoms of irritable bowel syndrome.

 Yoga may improve gastrointestinal symptoms, decrease anxiety and depression, and enhance quality of life in patients with IBS.

 Medication

 Medications that may be useful include antispasmodics such as dicyclomine and antidepressants.
 Both H1-antihistamines and mast cell stabilizers have shown efficacy in reducing pain associated with visceral hypersensitivity in IBS.
 There is a link between mast cell activity and IBS pain: people with IBS exhibit increased mucosal mast cells, elevated tryptase/histamine, and enhanced proximity of degranulating mast cells to enteric nerves, each correlating with subjective pain scores; tricyclic antidepressants that have mast-cell stabilizing effects (such as amitriptyline) are believed to help not simply by altering mood, but by reducing visceral afferent firing, possibly through attenuation of nerve-mast cell crosstalk.